BBQuercus/koopa-luigi/README.md

 Notes:
 * If creating a local installation, install with `pip install -e .`
-* Everything can be run via `koopa-luigi`
+* Everything will be run via `koopa-luigi` (the `.sh` files just abstract that)
-* GPU workflow only triggeres components and does not merge
+* GPU workflow only triggeres GPU-dependent components and does not merge
 * CPU / standard workflow will trigger everything

 Usage:
-* Only use slurm to run the workflow(s)
-* Clone this repo to somewhere server-accessible
+* Download the `koopa.cfg` and `cpu/gpu.sh` files somewhere server accessible
 * Update `koopa.cfg` as usual
-* Update the `slurm.sh` files:
+* Update the `cpu/gpu.sh` files:
 	* Change the `CONFIG` parameter to the path to `koopa.cfg`
-	* Add a mail account if required
+	* Add a mail account if running on slurm
-	* Change resources if required
+	* Change resources if running on slurm
-* Log into slurm
+* Log into slurm or xenon servers
+* Running on slurm:
 	* Run either the GPU or CPU workflow separately depending on requirements with `sbatch NAME.sh`
 	* The CPU workflow is optionally dependent on the GPU workflow
 	* Trigger the GPU workflow with `my_id=$(sbatch --parsable NAME.sh)`
 	* Add the CPU workflow as dependency with `sbatch -d afterok:$my_id NAME.sh`
+* Running on xenon:
+	* Run CPU workflow only! (since no GPUs are available) with `sh cpu.sh`